How to Surf a Hurricane, Chapter 1

 Maybe he could even file an insurance claim against the stolen goods and use that money to advance the project further.

-But he’d never stolen anything before, much less a shipping container full of batteries on the high seas.
+He’d never stolen anything before, much less a shipping container full of batteries on the high seas… but how hard could it be?
+At the end of the day, everything is an engineering problem, right?

 To pull this off, he would need a team.
 And clearly, he couldn’t trust anyone in his company…